theo-armour/2021/pages/mental-models-wisdom/mental-models.md

 * https://en.wikipedia.org/wiki/Mental_model

 > A mental model is an explanation of someone's thought process about how something works in the real world.
 It is a representation of the surrounding world, the relationships between its various parts and a person's intuitive perception about his or her own acts and their consequences.
-Mental models can help shape behaviour and set an approach to solving problems (similar to a personal algorithm) and doing tasks.
+Mental models can help shape behavior and set an approach to solving problems (similar to a personal algorithm) and doing tasks.

 * https://en.wikipedia.org/wiki/Mental_Models
 * https://en.wikipedia.org/wiki/Law_of_thought